jonmatthis/Exodusify/README.md

 The Jupyter notebook in the repo root (for example, `exodusify_workflow.ipynb`) orchestrates the full pipeline:

-1. Pull any fresh MP3s from `Add/`, infer tags, and place them into the canonical library tree while guarding against duplicates.
+1. Pull any fresh MP3s from `Add/`, infer tags, and place them into the canonical `Music/Artist/Album/Title` tree while guarding against duplicates.
-2. Index and canonicalize everything under `Downloaded/`.
+2. Index and canonicalize everything under `Music/`.
-3. Build dated shopping lists of tracks present in Spotify playlists but missing from your downloads.
+3. Build dated shopping lists of tracks present in Spotify playlists but missing from your `Music/` library.
 4. Build an orphaned-tracks list of local tracks that are not referenced by any playlist.
 5. Generate device-ready playlists for the Innioasis Y1.